DavorMar/rustautogui/README.md

 // returns locations that have correlation higher than precision, ordered from highest to lowest.
 // Mouse moves to highest correlation point
 ```
 IMPORTANT: Difference between linux and windows when using multiple monitors.
-On Windows, main monitor starts from coordinates 0, 0 to monitor width and height.
-Any monitor that is left from it will have X values as negative.
-Monitor above the main one will have negative Y values.
-Any monitor right and under of the main monitor will have positive X and Y values, greater than monitor width and height.
+On Windows, search for template image can be done only on the main monitor.

-On linux, 0, 0 coordinates start from top left position.
+On linux, search can be done on all monitors and  0, 0 coordinates start from top left position.
 The leftmost monitor will have zero X coordinate, while top most monitor will have Y zero coordinate.
 ```rust
 rustautogui.left_click(); // left mouse click
 rustautogui.right_click(); // right mouse click